 Edward choked on a sob when he realized that he really had believed they would make it.
 He had finally believed and where did it get him?
 Here he was, half naked and struggling to keep his knees from buckling under him after walking away from the love of his life.
 In that moment he absolutely hated that he'd been right all along; the heartbreak was devastating.

 Just as he was overcome with tears, he felt Jasper's warm hand on his shoulder.
 He tensed at the contact, not wanting to see the goodbye in Jasper's eyes, but was too weak to pull himself away, letting Jasper turn him so they were face to face.
-Despite facing Jasper, Edward's eyes remained fixed on the ground, so he was surprised to feel Jasper wrap a hoodie around his shoulders.
-He looked up sharply, only to find concern in Jasper's eyes.
+His eyes remained fixed on the ground, so he was surprised to feel Jasper wrap a hoodie around his shoulders and looked up sharply, only to find concern in Jasper's eyes.

 "You're going to freeze out here, darlin'."

 Edward pushed his arms into the sleeves and wiped the tears running down his cheeks as Jasper zipped it up for him.
 When the zip was pulled all the way up Jasper moved a hand to cup Edward's cheek, "I'm sorry, hon, I should have been there tonight."

 Edward's head bobbed in some form of acknowledgment.
 He wanted to tell Jasper that he was sorry, too, that he knew Jasper didn't want Peter, but he was still trying to comprehend that Jasper hadn't come outside to say goodbye.

 "Please, don't leave, Edward.
 Don't leave me.
 I don't know what I'd do without you."